-The single most important thing you can do to improve your credit profile, is to make timely payments.
-This won’t fix a weak profile overnight and it takes a little longer for this to work with personal credit.
+The single most important thing you can do to improve your credit profile is to make timely payments.
+This won’t fix a weak profile overnight, and it takes a little longer for this to work with personal credit.
 However, consistently making payments on time will eventually improve your personal credit score.
-The same is true for business credit, but it won’t take as long.
+The same is correct for business credit, but it won’t take as long.
 Business creditors are looking for more positive notations than negative notations in your credit file.
 Therefore, as soon as you reach that point, you will start to see your business credit profile improve.

 4. Use personal credit for personal needs and business credit for business needs

 Even if you pay off the balance every month, the higher balances can hurt your personal score.
 Especially if you use your personal credit cards to pay for business expenses, for example.
 That’s true even though your personal credit factors into business creditworthiness decisions.
 What’s more, it’s just good practice to make the separation.